elliotwesoff/dotfiles/notes/arch.md

 * `/sys/class/drm` contains all of the various video "cards" detected on the system

+### udev

+Adding/modifying udev rules is a royal pain in the ass.
+If your script doesn't run off the bat, it's hard to know if udev is actually picking up your rule, it's error free, and that the commands are being ran.
+Tips to debug:

+* To trigger a udev "change" on block devices manually:

+`sudo udevadm trigger --subsystem-match=block`

+* udev rule changes should be reloaded/detected automatically, but you can reload them manually:

+`sudo udevadm control --reload-rules`

+* Errors within rules, such as syntax errors, bad substitution chars, etc. can be found in the journal:

+`sudo journalctl -u systemd-udevd --no-pager --follow`

+`journalctl -xe --follow`

+* You can watch the actual events that are propogated by udev with:

+`sudo udevadm monitor --kernel --property --subsystem-match=block`

+* You can test udev rules with:

+`udevadm test (udevadm info -q path -n /dev/sda)`

+(the udevadm info command returns a device path)

+On each of the above commands, remove the named arguments to see more output/make the output less restrictive.

 ### ramfs and tmpfs

 An in-memory filesystem is automatically made available by linux.
 It is